presentt/phreeqc-syntax/README.md

 ## Usage

 After installation, open a `.phr` file and edit it as you would any scripting language. syntax highlighting will appear and basic language functionality will be available (eg. commenting and indentation).
+Press Ctrl+F5 to run PHREEQC files directly from VS Code (if installed and added to path).
+A terminal must be open for the command to execute.

 This package does not include a Phreeqc installation.
 If you need to install PHREEQC,you will have to do it yourself.
 Both distributions should work:

 - [Appelo's webiste](https://www.hydrochemistry.eu/)
 - [USGS](https://www.usgs.gov/software/phreeqc-version-3)

+For Ctrl+F5 execution functionality, PHREEQC must be installed and added to your system PATH.
+For PhreePlot support (.ppi files), install [PhreePlot](https://www.phreeplot.org/) and ensure pp.exe is accessible in your PATH.

 ## Quickstart